Osteomyelitis in Children

 Offers Telehealth

 Dr. William Drake has been serving the primary care needs of North Texas families since 1995.
 He is focused on providing quality preventative medicine as the first line of defense for patients of all ages.
 Dr. Drake is dedicated to serving his patients by providing personalized health and wellness services through exemplary care, education and research.
 He is especially passionate about research and treatments in the areas of juvenile and adult diabetes.Dr.
 Drake earned his medical degree from the University of Michigan in East Lansing.
 He completed his family medicine residency at The University of Texas Health Science Center at San Antonio.
 Dr. Drake is a Fellow of the American Academy of Family Physicians and a member of the American Diabetes Association, Juvenile Diabetes Research Foundation, Tarrant County Medical Society, Texas Academy of Family Physicians and Texas Medical Association.
 Dr. Drake is rated as a Distinguished provider by MediFind in the treatment of Osteomyelitis in Children.
-His top areas of expertise are Cirrhosis, Xanthoma, Familial Combined Hyperlipidemia, and High Cholesterol.
+He is also highly rated in 47 other conditions, according to our data.
+His clinical expertise encompasses Cirrhosis, Xanthoma, Familial Combined Hyperlipidemia, and High Cholesterol.

 What is the outlook (prognosis) for Osteomyelitis in Children?